OUG-Toronto/workshops/README.md

 neutron bgp-speaker-peer-add bgp-speaker bgp-100-200
 ```

+Peering should now be setup between Neutron and Quagga.

 ## Validate

 We will login to the bgpd instance and show what BGP routes it knows.

-Note that the "Next Hop" will have the "public" IP of the Neutron router we created above.
+Note that the "Next Hop" will have the "public" IP of the Neutron router we created above, and the network announced will the the subnet we created.

 ```
 telnet 10.55.0.2 2605